Chia Seed Pudding

 My favorite thing about this chia seed pudding recipe is that it only needs 3 ingredients.
 It’s really fuss-free and mess-free!
 Here’s what you’ll need:

-• Honey: used to sweeten chia pudding.
+• Honey – Honey is used to sweeten chia pudding.
 I recommend using runny honey because it’s easier to mix.
 You can leave out honey if needed or replace it with other sweeteners.
 Some of my favorite replacements are maple syrup, agave syrup, caramel sauce, Nutella or brown sugar.

 Flavor Variations & Toppings